Chief Business Officer, MARC

 Ahmad Feizal is a Fellow Chartered Accountant of Ireland and holds a Bachelor of Science in Accounting and Financial Analysis from the University of Warwick, UK.

-Milly is currently the Principal Director of MARC Risk Management Solutions Sdn Bhd.
-The focus of her work is currently on credit risk models and sustainability-linked financing assessments.
-Prior to her secondment to MARC RMS in May 2019, Milly was MARC’s technical director.
+Milly previously served as CEO of MARC Solutions.
+The focus of her work was on credit risk models and sustainability-linked financing assessments.
 Milly has over two decades of experience in the credit rating industry in various analytical, conceptual thinking and problem-solving roles; she was MARC’s Chief Rating Officer from 2007 through 2012 before moving to the role of technical director in 2013.
 As technical director, she was responsible for the development of MARC’s credit and non-credit rating methodology, as well as supporting business development in identifying new market spaces and in new service initiatives, and analytical capacity building.
 Milly has been a trainer since 2015.
 She is a certified CPA and holds accounting and MBA degrees from Monash University and Deakin University respectively.

 Meor is the Chief Executive Officer of Bond Pricing Agency Malaysia Sdn Bhd.
 Over the years, Meor has progressively developed BPAM's core business to become the principal source of valuation and data reference on the Malaysian Sukuk and Bond market.